Teksta versija

 15.1. award a score to the scientific institution in the amount of one to five points;

-15.2. if the scientific institution is an institution of higher education the structure of which includes more than one faculty, evaluate each assessment entity of the institution of higher education (hereinafter - the assessment entity) and award a score in the amount of one to five points for each assessment entity.
-The number of the assessment entities in an institution of higher education shall not exceed the number of faculties of the institution of higher education.
-The assessment entities comprise the whole scientific activity of the institution of higher education as the scientific institution.
-The institution of higher education shall determine the type of assessment entities (for example, faculties, research platforms, centres) in conformity with the condition that all assessment entities are of one type, as well as determine the group of experts specified in Sub-paragraph 6.1 of this Regulation necessary for the assessment entity.
+15.2. if the scientific institution is a higher education institution the structure of which includes more than one faculty, evaluate each entity to be evaluated of the higher education institution (hereinafter - the entity to be evaluated) and award a score in the amount of one to five points to each entity to be evaluated.
+The number of entities to be evaluated in a higher education institution shall not exceed the number of faculties or the number of strategic directions of the higher education institution.
+The entities to be evaluated comprise the whole scientific activity of the higher education institution as the scientific institution.
+The higher education institution shall determine the type of entities to be evaluated (for example, faculties, research platforms, centres) in conformity with the condition that all entities to be evaluated are of one type, as well as determine the group of experts referred to in Sub-paragraph 6.1 of this Regulation necessary for the entity to be evaluated.

-16. The scientific institution shall, until 1 January of the evaluation year, notify the Ministry in writing of the conformity of the institution with fields of science by complying with the normative regulation regarding the fields and subfields of science of Latvia.
+16. A scientific institution shall, until 1 January of the evaluation year, notify the Ministry in writing of the conformity of the institution with the major fields of science in accordance with the normative regulation regarding the major fields of science, the fields and subfields of science of Latvia.

-17. The scientific institution which is an institution of higher education and the structure of which includes faculties shall, until 1 January of the evaluation year, notify the Ministry in writing of the number of planned assessment entities and the conformity of each assessment entity with fields of science by complying with the normative regulation regarding the fields and subfields of science of Latvia.
+17. A scientific institution which is a higher education institution and the structure of which includes faculties shall, until 1 January of the evaluation year, notify the Ministry in writing of the number of planned entities to be evaluated and the conformity of each entity to be evaluated with the major fields of science in accordance with the normative regulation regarding the major fields of science, the fields and subfields of science of Latvia.
+When reporting on the conformity of each entity to be evaluated with the major fields of science, information about the primary major field of science and the related major fields of science, if applicable, shall be included.

-18. The scientific institution shall submit a filled-in self-assessment report and the scientific institution which is an institution of higher education and the structure of which includes more than one faculty - a filled-in self-assessment report on each assessment entity until 30 April of the evaluation year.
+18. A scientific institution shall submit a filled-in self-assessment report and a scientific institution which is a higher education institution and the structure of which includes more than one faculty shall submit a filled-in self-assessment report on each entity to be evaluated until 30 April of the evaluation year.

-19. For the performance of the evaluation in 2019, the scientific institution shall, until 1 November 2018, notify the Ministry in writing of the conformity of the institution with fields of science by complying with the normative regulation regarding the fields and subfields of science of Latvia.
+19. For the performance of the evaluation in 2019, a scientific institution shall, until 1 November 2018, notify the Ministry in writing of the conformity of the institution with the fields of science in accordance with the normative regulation regarding the fields and subfields of science of Latvia.

-20. For the performance of the evaluation in 2019, the scientific institution which is an institution of higher education and the structure of which includes faculties shall, until 1 January 2018, notify the Ministry in writing of the number of planned assessment entities to be evaluated and the conformity of each assessment entity with the fields of science by complying with the normative regulation regarding the fields and subfields of science of Latvia.
+20. For the performance of the evaluation in 2019, a scientific institution which is a higher education institution and the structure of which includes faculties shall, until 1 November 2018, notify the Ministry in writing of the planned number of entities to be evaluated and the conformity of each entity to be evaluated with the fields of science in accordance with the normative regulation regarding the fields and subfields of science of Latvia.

 Prime Minister Māris Kučinskis